-To participate in the mentoring program contact Meenakshi Singh, MD, Russell J. Eilers, MD Endowed Chair and Professor, Department of Pathology and Laboratory Medicine Professional Development Committee, or Robert Klein, PhD, Vice Chancellor for Academic Affairs, Dean of Graduate Studies, Associate Dean for Professional Development and Faculty Affairs, and Professor of Anatomy & Cell Biology.
+To participate in the mentoring program contact Meenakshi Singh, MD, Russell J. Eilers, MD Endowed Chair and Professor, Department of Pathology and Laboratory Medicine or Robert Klein, PhD, Vice Chancellor for Academic Affairs, Dean of Graduate Studies, Associate Dean for Professional Development and Faculty Affairs, and Professor of Anatomy & Cell Biology.

 Department Mentoring Program